nf-core/eager/docs/output.md

 This module provides numbers in raw counts of the mapping of your DNA reads to your reference genome.

+You will receive output for each _library_.
+This means that if you use TSV input and have one library sequenced over multiple lanes merging, you will get mapping statistics of all lanes in one value.

 #### Flagstat Plot

 This dot plot shows different statistics, and the number of reads (typically as an multiple e.g. million, or thousands), are represented by dots on the X axis.